frederic-perez/AmE-dictionary/data/idioms.md

 __the knacker’s yard__ A state of ruin or failure due to having become useless or obsolete.
 Refers to a slaughterhouse for old or injured horses.
 __the L-bomb__ An expression of romantic love for another, especially when said unexpectedly and/or for the first time.
 Usually used in the phrase “drop the L-bomb.” _We’d only been dating for a couple of months when he dropped the L-bomb on me.
 I was so shocked that all I could think to say back was, “Thank you!”_
 __the lady of the house__ A woman who looks after and runs the house; the matriarch of a family or household.
+__the last line of defense__ The final person or thing who can act as a protection or deterrent against some threat.
 __the last of the lot__ The last or final person(s) or thing(s) in a given group or list.
+__the last straw__
 __the last thing (one) wants__ Something which one absolutely does not want or has no use for.
 __the likes of (someone or something)__ :two::hammer:
 __the likes of__